María de los Ángeles Alvariño González: Early days

 In 1954, Alvariño returned to Spain to continue her research on zooplankton.
 She designed special nets and recruited fishermen and naval research vessels to sample plankton for her in the Atlantic near Spain and near Newfoundland, and in the Mediterranean.

+In Mexico

+Alvariño collaborated with the then National Institute of Fisheries (Now IMIPAS) on behalf of the United Nations Food and Agriculture Organization to train the institute's initial staff, including Maria Concepcion Rodriguez de la Cruz, among others.